2016 United States House of Representatives elections in Mississippi: Overview

+Statewide

+By district

+Results of the 2016 United States House of Representatives elections in Mississippi by district:

 District 1

-The incumbent is Republican Trent Kelly, who had represented the district since 2015.
-He won a special election to replace Alan Nunnelee with 70% of the vote in 2015 and the district has a PVI of R+16.
+Incumbent Republican Trent Kelly, who had represented the district since 2015 ran for re-election.
+He won a special election to replace Alan Nunnelee (who died on February 6, 2015) with 70% of the vote in 2015 and the district had a PVI of R+16.